 Please do not print this, save the trees

 I build web applications with React, while focusing on accessibility, performance, developer experience, types, automation and design systems.
-I have worked with various web technologies since 2006, predominantly the frontend.
-However, my area of interest spans beyond web.
+I have experience leading teams, mentoring and hiring.
+I have worked predominantly on greenfield projects, but don't shy away from improving existing codebases.
 I am a fast and avid learner of new tools, patterns, programming languages and paradigms.
 I am a perfectionist by nature but I know how and when to think pragmatically.
 I continuously sharpen the saw and share my knowledge.
-I'm an admirer of functional programming, good design and ducks.

 Support of Eurostar main website.
 In my first lead role I've inherited an older codebase and a team without any developers.
 My responsibilities included hiring and coaching, managing complex, sometimes incompatible expectations from a lot of stakeholders while reducing technical debt and increasing performance of the site.
 I've introduced regular dev-only meetings to discuss potential improvements to the code and process, 1-to-1 catchups to discuss impediments with individual developers, and facilitated continuous pair-programming and collaboration.
 I've pushed for a number of technical initiatives, including the new CMS (Sanity) and migration to the single page application model.